 In terms of content selection, YouTube TV is home to most of the same channels as AT&T TV Now and Sling TV.
 The biggest difference is YouTube TV’s all-in-one pricing.
 Unlike other services, if YouTube TV doesn’t have a channel you want (unless it’s one of the few premium add-ons), you’re out of luck.

-If YouTube TV’s 70-plus channels offer you what you want, it’s a great value.
-It’s a bigger selection of channels than AT&T TV Now’s $65 base package, way more channels than Sling’s $45 Orange and Blue package, and almost as many as the $55 Hulu + Live TV service.
+If YouTube TV’s 85-plus channels offer you what you want, it’s a great value.
+It has a bigger selection of channels than AT&T TV Now’s similarly-priced $65 base package, way more channels than Sling’s $45 Orange and Blue package, and even more than the $55 Hulu + Live TV service.

 Below, you’ll find a list of the channels available on the service as of February 2020.
 The most recent additions are PBS and PBS Kids.
 More than 100 of PBS’ 330 local affiliates have joined YouTube TV (with more expected to join throughout 2020), making the platform the first and only livestreaming service to add the public broadcaster’s channels.
 PBS’ entire roster of shows is also available on-demand.